Asset Accounts

 3.7 Worked Example: Coastal Ecosystem Asset Accounts

-This section presents a worked example demonstrating how to compile physical and monetary asset accounts for a hypothetical coastal area.
-The example uses synthetic data for three marine ecosystem types (mangroves, seagrass meadows, and continental shelf waters) and one individual environmental asset (fish stocks), illustrating the compilation procedure described in Section 3.2 and the account structures presented in Sections 3.4 and 3.5.
+This section demonstrates how to compile physical and monetary asset accounts for a hypothetical coastal area.
+The example uses synthetic data for three marine ecosystem types (mangroves, seagrass meadows, and continental shelf waters) and one individual environmental asset (fish stocks), following the compilation procedure from Section 3.2 and the account structures from Sections 3.4 and 3.5.
+Working through this example will show you how the pieces fit together -- and how physical declines can be masked by monetary gains.

 Scenario description